 An extremely beneficial and unique mentor focused soccer camp with former US Men’s National Team, Vancouver Whitecaps, and Watford FC center back Jay DeMerit.
-Click here for more information about Jay and this camp or download this.
+Click here for more information about Jay and this camp.

 General Camp Information: